Joseph Radetzky von Radetz: Napoleonic wars

 In 1795 Radetzky fought on the Rhine.
 The following year he served with Johann Beaulieu against Napoleon in Italy, but disliked the indecisive "cordon" system of warfare which Count von Lacy had instituted and other Austrian generals imitated.
 His personal courage was conspicuous.
-At the Battle of Fleurus (1794) he led a party of cavalry through the French lines to discover the fate of Charleroi, and at Valeggio sul Mincio in 1796, with a few hussars, he rescued Beaulieu from the enemy.
-Promoted to major, he took part in Dagobert Wurmser's Siege of Mantua campaign, which ended in the fall of that fortress.
-As lieutenant-colonel and colonel he displayed bravery and skill in the battles of Trebbia and Novi (1799).
+At the Battle of Fleurus (1794) he led a party of cavalry through the French lines to discover the fate of Charleroi, at the Battle of Voltri he was in the thick of the action and roused the troops to victory and at Valeggio sul Mincio in 1796, with a few hussars, he rescued Beaulieu from the enemy.
+Promoted to major, Radetzky was made head of the pioneer corps, a unit responsible for road and bridge building which he transformed into one of the most elite units in the army.
+He took part in Dagobert Wurmser's Siege of Mantua campaign, which ended in the fall of that fortress.
+During the four and a half month siege, Radetzky impressed everyone with his determination and defensive tactics, leading sorties and erecting defensive fortifications at San Giorgio and in front of the Tore Ceresa.
+As lieutenant-colonel and colonel, his unit was expanded and he displayed bravery and skill in the battles of Trebbia and Novi (1799), winning praise from his superiors for his inspiring leadership and quick thinking when leading decisive attacks.
 At the Battle of Marengo, as colonel on the staff of Melas, he was hit by five bullets, after endeavouring on the previous evening to bring about modifications in the plan suggested by the "scientific" Anton von Zach.
+He was then transferred to take command of a regiment in Germany where he distinguished himself at the Battle of Hohenlinden.
 In 1801 Radetzky was made a Knight of the Military Order of Maria Theresa.